TheLi0ns/ToDoLists/README.md

   * Purple
   * Orange
   * Yellow
-* You can set different states for every item in a ToDo List
+* You can set different states for every item in a ToDo List and change the state by clicking
   * None
   * ToDo
   * In Progress
   * Done
+### _v 2.0_
+* You can modify lists and listitems by long pressing on them
+* You can view the full text of a listitem by clicking on it

 <br>
 <br>